 The good news, these problems are being tackled.

 We see 2025 as the year when agentic AI moves from exciting demos to real deployments.
-It may start small with things like internal tools, structured tasks, but it’s coming fast.
+It may start small with things like internal tools and structured tasks, but it’s coming fast.

 Our advice: Start now.
 Experiment where the risk is low but the value is real (e.g., internal operations, reporting, HR tools).
 Since we build these systems for clients across industries, we know how to scale them responsibly.